alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 1. Login to [CKAN][dgu-ckan] as a 'sysadmin' user (see above for credentials).
 2. Click the 'Harvest' button and find the relevant harvester.
 3. You will see a list of the datasets imported by this harvest source.
-4. Click the 'Manage' button to get the status.
+4. Click the 'Admin' button to get the status.
 5. A summary of the current status will be shown.
 Individual runs (and any error messages) can be accessed from the 'Jobs' tab.

 ### Restart a harvest job